aryabharat/what-where_for_Coding_Interview/README.md

 Where to Hunt :eye_speech_bubble:
 =====

-- [Linkdin](https://www.linkedin.com/jobs/) Most of the companies post their job here, but the fewer conversions ratio + Good platform for making connection + follow pages like for more jobs opportunities.
+- [Linkdin](https://www.linkedin.com/jobs/) Most of the companies post their job here, but have a low conversions ratio + Good platform for making connection + Join groups like [Android Developers Jobs India](https://www.linkedin.com/groups/4229209/) for more jobs opportunities.
 - [AngleList](https://angel.co/) Mostly all startups post their jobs here + Good job/Intern conversion chance + Should check & apply regularly.
-- [hackerearth](https://www.hackerearth.com/) Many companies conduct their hiring contest here, just check it regularly.
+- [hackerearth](https://www.hackerearth.com/) Many companies conduct their hiring contest here, just check & participate regularly.
-- [Techgig](https://www.techgig.com/jobs) Many companies post their jobs here + they also host many contests regularly.
+- [Techgig](https://www.techgig.com/jobs) Many companies post their jobs here + Techgig also host many contests regularly.
+- [Geektrust](https://www.geektrust.in/) Solve any one Geektrust challenge to bypass coding rounds with multiple companies.
-- **Companies Careers page** Every company have careers sections on their websites which have a list of all the jobs offers by the company
+- **Companies Careers page** Every company have careers sections on their websites which have a list of all the jobs offers by the company.
 - **Careers Fair's** Nowadays organizations host Careers fairs where many companies come with job vacancies.

 Resume/CoverLetter :raised_hands: